cbcrg/tcoffee/docs/tcoffee_manual.rst

 Analyzing matching columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-+alifold2cov_stat will estimate the number of pairs of columns that are perfect Watson and Crick, those that are neutral (including a GU) and those that include correlated mutations.
-The WCcomp are the compensated mutations maintaining WC base pairing
+The option +alifold2cov_stat will estimate the number of pairs of columns that are perfect Watson and Crick, those that are neutral (including a GU) and those that include correlated mutations.
+The WCcomp are the compensated mutations maintaining WC base pairing.

 ::

-  $$: t_coffee -other_pg seq_reformat -in sample_rnaseq2.stk -action +alifold2an\
+  $$: t_coffee -other_pg seq_reformat -in sample_rnaseq2.stk -action +alifold2analyze stat
- alyze stat

 Other arguments can given, to display the list of paired positions and their status (compensated, Watson, etc)